pawel-kieliszczyk/snake-reinforcement-learning/README.md

 # SnakeAI

-Training AI to play a perfect game of Snake.
+Training AI to play the game of Snake.
 With reinforcement learning (distributed A2C) it can learn to play a perfect game and score maximum points.

 ## Overview